Jdecarheil/Jdecarheil/README.md

 ## Hi there 👋

 I am Jordan, an ethusiastic and passionate coder currently working for Cognizant Australia.
-My experience primarily is accross enterprise engineering working for clients such as Bendigo Bank, Amazon and ANZ.
+My experience primarily is in enterprise engineering working for clients such as Bendigo Bank, Amazon and ANZ.
 I am a full stack developer having worked accross various stacks depending on clients requirements, my experience to date would be a 70/30 split for front-end/back-end work.

 - 🔭 I’m currently working on two personal project applications you can view in my public repositories.